| IMPORTANT WARNING

 - change in appetite or weight

 Some side effects may be serious.
-If you experience any of the following symptoms or those listed in the IMPORTANT WARNING section, call your doctor immediately or get emergency medical treatment:
+If you experience any of the following symptoms or those listed in the IMPORTANT WARNING or SPECIAL PRECAUTIONS sections, call your doctor immediately or get emergency medical treatment:

 - uncontrollable shaking of a part of the body